Your Relationship Isn’t the Problem.

 Recurring arguments rarely come from the conversation in front of you.
 They come from older patterns running underneath the relationship.
 Unresolved emotional history, inherited meanings, familiar fears, and protective strategies that were in place long before this relationship began.

-When two people interact, their patterns meet, and the pattern starts driving the relationship.
+When two people interact, their patterns meet, and start driving the relationship.
 The same fight shows up in different words, with different people, in different settings, with strikingly similar outcomes.
-Seeing the pattern is the first step in changing it.
+Seeing the patterns is the first step in changing them.

 -

-Until the pattern is named, it keeps selecting the same kind of dynamic, even when the people involved are different.
+Until the patterns are named, they keep selecting the same kind of dynamic, even when the people involved are different.

 -

-A relationship pattern is a repeated way of interpreting, reacting to, and engaging with the people closest to you.
-It includes how you respond to conflict, how you handle disappointment, how you express needs, and what you assume about the other person's intent.
+Relationship patterns are a repeated way of interpreting, reacting to, and engaging with the people closest to you.
+They include how you respond to conflict, how you handle disappointment, how you express needs, and what you assume about the other person's intent.

 Patterns are typically inherited (formed in childhood or family of origin), reinforced over time, and operate below conscious awareness.
 They show up across romantic, family, friendship, and professional relationships.
 Once you can see one, you can change how it runs.